 For more than 120 years, Montview Boulevard Presbyterian Church has been a prominent landmark and community cornerstone in Denver’s historic Park Hill neighborhood.
-Montview’s physical campus is an integral part of its ministry and identity while its footprint has changed with the needs of the congregation.
+Over time the campus footprint has adjusted to the needs of a twenty-first century congregation, while remaining true to its history.

 In 2018, Tryba Architects led a collaborative process resulting in the Long-Term Campus Vision, a roadmap for restoration and construction decisions over the next 15-20 years.
 Top priority projects from the Vision were identified and Tryba Architects provided comprehensive support for a successful capital campaign.
-The first phase of implementation, including new construction and historic preservation, is currently underway.
+Guided by the four cornerstones of Beauty & Awe, Stewardship, Connectivity, and Responsiveness, the first phase of the Vision was brought to life in a stunning renovation that renewed and revitalized the aging structure.

 As part of the improvements to Westminster Commons, a new second floor space is enclosed by a glazed façade—the Lantern—that brings new light and life to the Dahlia Street entry.
 Elevating the surface of the existing entry court, new stone paving and planters create an elegant, fresh and welcoming address for the church.